 Recently, content marketing has seen a paradigm shift.
-Particularly in the last few years, consumer search queries have become increasingly complex, changing the way search engines understand the content that is on the web.
+Particularly in the last few years, consumer search queries have become increasingly complex, changing the way search engines understand the content on the internet.
 Therefore, the way we write content needs to develop in line with changing behaviours.
 Search queries have become more long-tail, so businesses really need to think about consumer intent and create content that can answer all these different long tail queries.
+Having a strong content marketing strategy is key to the inbound marketing methodology to attract, engage, delight and convert customers at every stage of the buying journey.

 Connected content, not competitive